-- 3. The use of undue influence by any person, connected or not connected with any member school, to secure the transfer of a student to a member school for the purpose of participation in HHSAA activities shall cause the student to be ineligible for HHSAA activities for the period of one year and may result in other penalties for the member school. - B. Students of public charter schools which offer a particular HHSAA sport shall be allowed to participate in the HHSAA state tournament of such sport, as long as the public charter school is in good standing with the HHSAA.
-Also, students of public charter schools that do not offer a particular HHSAA sport shall be allowed to participate in the HHSAA state tournament of such sport with the school in the complex of which the public charter school is located, as long as the public charter school is in good standing with the HHSAA. - C. Students of Anuenue School, Hawaii School for the Deaf and Blind, and Ke Kula 'O Ehunuikaimalino shall be allowed to participate in HHSAA state tournaments with the school that they participate with in their league activities. - D. Pac-5 teams are eligible to participate in the following HHSAA state tournaments: baseball, canoe paddling, cheerleading, football, soccer, softball, and girls water polo. - E. All students participating in HHSAA tournaments must have a minimum 2.0 grade point average (GPA) as well as passing courses required for graduation. - F. No student shall be eligible to participate in HHSAA activities who have reached nineteen years of age prior to the first day of September of the school year in which such participation is intended. - G. No student shall participate in HHSAA activities in more than four seasons in any one activity and not more than three seasons in one activity after entering the 10th grade. - H. A student entering 9th grade shall have eight consecutive semesters of athletic eligibility.
-Enrollment and/or attendance of 15 days or more shall count as one of the eight semesters.
-Participation in one or more athletic contests shall count as one of the eight semesters. - I. A student must be an amateur to be eligible to participate in a given sport.
+- 2. Students residing in an open school district or open geographic area shall have established their home public school with their initial enrollment. - 3.
+The use of undue influence by any person, connected or not connected with any member school, to secure the transfer of a student to a member school for the purpose of participation in HHSAA activities shall cause the student to be ineligible for HHSAA activities for the period of one year and may result in other penalties for the member school. - B. Students of public charter schools which offer a particular HHSAA sport shall be allowed to participate in the HHSAA state tournament of such sport, as long as the public charter school is in good standing with the HHSAA.
+Also, students of public charter schools that do not offer a particular HHSAA sport shall be allowed to participate in the HHSAA state tournament of such sport with the school in the service area in which the student resides, as long as the public charter school is in good standing with the HHSAA. - C. Students of Anuenue School, Hawaii School for the Deaf and Blind, and Ke Kula 'O Ehunuikaimalino shall be allowed to participate in HHSAA state tournaments with the school that they participate with in their league activities. - D. Pac-5 teams are eligible to participate in the following HHSAA state tournaments: baseball, canoe paddling, cheerleading, football, soccer, softball, and girls water polo. - E. All students participating in HHSAA tournaments must have a minimum 2.0 grade point average (GPA) as well as passing courses required for graduation. - F. No student shall be eligible to participate in HHSAA activities who have reached nineteen years of age prior to the first day of August of the school year in which such participation is intended. - G. No student shall participate in HHSAA activities in more than four seasons in any one activity and not more than three seasons in one activity after entering the 10th grade. - H. No student shall be eligible after the expiration of eight consecutive semesters following his or her entrance into the 9th grade. - I. A student must be an amateur to be eligible to participate in a given sport.
 A student has forfeited his/her right to compete as an amateur in a given sport and has thereby become ineligible for further high school competition in the same sport by any of the following actions: - 1.
 Having competed for money in any organized athletic activity. - 2.
 Having competed under an assumed name in any organized athletic activity. - 3.
 Having accepted an award in non-school athletic activities which he or she has converted into cash by sale or by pawning. - 4.
 Having signed a professional athletic contract.